fadden/CiderPress2/WineNotes.md

 that.
 (With a 64-bit engine there are significant visual glitches, e.g. the menus may not render.)

-Kegworks is now ready to go.
+Sikarugir is now ready to go.
 Download the latest version of CiderPress II, selecting the 32-bit (x86) self-contained Windows version.
 For example, for v1.0.6 you'd grab `cp2_1.0.6_win-x86_sc.zip` from the releases page.
 Double-click the ZIP to unpack it into `cp2_1.0.6_win-x86_sc`.

-In Kegworks, select the 32-bit engine and click "Create New Blank Wrapper".
+In Sikarugir, select the 32-bit engine and click "Create New Blank Wrapper".
 Choose an app name, such as `CP2Mac106[.app]`, and click "OK".
 The application will go off and do things for a while (about 45 seconds on a Mac Mini M4), then hopefully report that the wrapper was created successfully.
 Click "View wrapper in Finder".
-This will open the `~/Applications/Kegworks` directory.
+This will open the `~/Applications/Sikarugir` directory.
-(You can quit out of Kegworks at this point.)
+(You can quit out of Sikarugir at this point.)

 We now need to put CiderPress II into the wrapper.
 Double-click `CP2Mac106`.
 Click "Install Software".
 Click "Copy a Folder Inside".
 From the Downloads